 If you still find yourself unsure about claims, head to neutral and highly reliable sites.
 The Adfontes Media Bias chart outlines the reliability and factual accuracy of political media sources.
 Allsides offers a comprehensive left-right-center look at media bias, as does the app Ground News (we especially love how easy it is to swipe between different headlines for the same story).
 For $4.95 a month, you can also subscribe to Newsguard, a browser extension that gives outlets “nutritional labels” so you can identify websites that make false claims or lack transparency.

 *Factcheck.org and Politifact have received donations from Facebook, which does not have input on the fact-checking, but is still something worth noting.
-Adfontes does not currently have any organizational donors, and Allsides operates on a hybrid revenue model so no one source of funding can be influential.
+Adfontes recieved funding from Aion Ventures and the New Community Transformation Fund, while Allsides operates on a hybrid revenue model so no one source of funding can be influential.
 Ground News is run by personal donations and subscription costs.

 3. Watch out for angles & emotional appeals